Fragtality/PilotsDeck/README.md

 #### FORMAT

-Use this Manipulator to modifiy the Formatting of a Value Element.<br/>
+Use this Manipulator to modify the Formatting of a Value Element.<br/>
 When the Conditions are true, the specified Formatting Settings are applied to the Value Element it is attached to (all Settings are replaced).
 If they are false, the Element continues to use its configured Format Settings.<br/>
 Every Setting behaves exactly the same as in the [Value Element](#value).